-- 1. A student who enters or leaves the residence hall is responsible for securing the outside door. - A student may not prop open or alter a door so that it will not properly close and lock. - 3.
-A student may not admit unauthorized or uninvited persons into the hall. - 4.
-Any maintenance deficiencies that may compromise housing security should be reported immediately to a residence hall staff member or the Housing Facilities Office (325-2190).
+- 1. A student who enters or leaves the residence hall is responsible for securing the outside door. - 2.
+A student may not prop open or alter a door so that it will not properly close and lock. - 3.
+A student may not admit unauthorized or uninvited persons into the building. - 4.
+Any maintenance deficiencies that may compromise housing security should be reported immediately to a residence hall staff member or the Housing Facilities Office at 662-325-2190.
 When the Housing Facilities Office is closed (after 4:30 p.m. on weekdays and during weekends and holiday periods), potential security problems should be reported to the MSUPD.
-Any such concerns related to non-housing facilities should be reported to the University Police Department.
+Any such concerns related to non-housing facilities should be reported to the MSUPD.
 Security systems and security procedures are provided for your protection.
 You should follow these procedures at all times.